Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Sep 26, 2018

 This concept of hearsay is an interesting one.
-People through it around all the time, but you need to go to law school and understand what gossip is and how it works to be using it the right way.
-Hearsay typically has to do in a criminal case in LA with a witness being on the stand and one party – whether the prosecution or the defense – trying to get in a statement that was made outside of court.
+People throw it around all the time, but you need to attend law school and understand what gossip is and how it works to use it effectively.
+Hearsay typically arises in a criminal case in LA when a witness is on the stand and one party – whether the prosecution or the defense – attempts to introduce a statement made outside of court.
 In other words, somebody may say something during a crime.
-One of the parties – the prosecution or the defense – want to get that statement in – if you're at a preliminary hearing and some sort of a motion hearing or a trial – but if that statement was made out of court, then there's an argument that it's hearsay.
+One of the parties – the prosecution or the defense – wants to get that statement in – if you're at a preliminary hearing and some sort of a motion hearing or a trial – but if that statement was made out of court, then there's an argument that it's hearsay.

-Now, let's say the person who made that statement came in and said yeah, I saw Bill shoot, and when I saw him shoot, I yelled out, oh my God, Bill's going to kill somebody.
+Now, let's say the person who made that statement came in and said, yeah, I saw Bill shoot, and when I saw him shoot, I yelled out, oh my God, Bill's going to kill somebody.
 The person was there.
 They're on the witness stand.
 They're subject to cross-examination by the other party, so all that's coming in.
-The problem with hearsay and when it's blocked from coming in has to do with the other side not having the ability to question that witness about that statement.
-How can you challenge a statement if it was made outside court and the person wasn't there?
+The problem with hearsay and when it's blocked from being introduced is significant.
+It means the other side does not have the ability to question that witness about the statement.
+This lack of ability to challenge a statement if it was made outside court and the person wasn't there can significantly impact the case, potentially leading to an unfair trial or a wrongful conviction.

-Another thing that I see coming up regarding hearsay in criminal cases in Los Angeles is what's called Proposition 115.
-This Proposition allows for the convenience of witnesses police if they're properly qualified to be able to testify to hearsay statements related to witnesses or even other police officers.
+Another issue that I foresee regarding hearsay in criminal cases in Los Angeles is Proposition 115.
+This Proposition allows for the convenience of witnesses to testify to hearsay statements related to witnesses or other police officers if they're properly qualified.
 Now, Proposition 115 can only be used at the preliminary hearing.
 So, let's say, for example, in a domestic violence case, they didn't want to call the wife in to testify against the husband.
-The police testified what the wife told them, and then that can come in.
+The police testified to what the wife told them, and then that testimony can be introduced.
 A hearsay objection would be blocked because the testimony would come in pursuant to Prop 1115.

-Let's take that same scenario and fast-forward ahead after the preliminary hearing, and now they can't find the wife.
-The question becomes, if you can't find the wife, you're not going to be able to get her statement in; could they get the statement in from the preliminary hearing?
-The answer is no, because the wife didn't testify and the wife was not subject to cross-examination, so this testimony is not going to come in.
-That's why in domestic violence cases and other serious cases, a lot of times, the prosecutors don't like doing Prop 115 prelims because they may expose themselves to possibly not being able to get a witness there at the trial and having to dismiss the case altogether.
+Let's take that same scenario and fast-forward to the point after the preliminary hearing, and now they can't find the wife.
+The question becomes, if you can't find the wife, you won't be able to get her statement in; could they obtain the statement from the preliminary hearing?
+The answer is no, because the wife didn't testify and was not subject to cross-examination, so this testimony will not be admissible.
+That's why, in domestic violence cases and other serious cases, a lot of times, the prosecutors don't like doing Prop 115 prelims because they may expose themselves to possibly not being able to get a witness there at the trial and having to dismiss the case altogether.

-So, this concept of hearsay comes up all the time.
-Not only are there exceptions to it, but there are other angles that can be used in order to get statements in.
-Sometimes statements can come in for a non-hearsay purpose – meaning it's not coming in for the truth of whatever is said – it's coming in for some other purpose – like to impeach somebody.
+This concept of hearsay arises frequently.
+Not only are there exceptions to it, but there are also other angles that can be used to get statements in.
+Sometimes statements can be introduced for a non-hearsay purpose – meaning they're not being introduced for the truth of what is said, but rather for some other purpose, such as to impeach someone.
 That would be a perfect example.
 If somebody said something different, now, you have a hearsay statement.
-You can impeach them with that statement, then that would be a very effective form of impeachment, and it would also get around the hearsay rule.
+You can impeach them with that statement; then that would be a very effective form of impeachment, and it would also get around the hearsay rule.
+Other non-hearsay purposes could include establishing the declarant's state of mind or proving the statement's effect on the listener.

 So, being a skilled criminal defense attorney in Los Angeles, you've got to know how to deal with hearsay – how to block the prosecutors from getting hearsay statements in against your client and how to get statements in that you want in and get around the hearsay rule, of course in an ethical and professional strategic manner, and only the best criminal defense attorneys can do this.
-When you're looking for a criminal defense attorney, make sure you find one that has this ability because you never know what direction a criminal case will take in Los Angeles.
+When looking for a criminal defense attorney, ensure you find one with this ability, as you never know the direction a criminal case will take in Los Angeles.
 Your attorney has to have all the tools and weapons necessary to defend you properly.

 About the Author